RobinBrouwer/gritter/README.markdown

 Each uses the corresponding image and title.
 You can also add multiple gritter notifications at once:

 	def create
-		...
-		gflash :success => "The product has been created successfully!", :notify => "This product doesn't have a category."
+		gflash :success => "The product has been created successfully!", :notice => "This product doesn't have a category." end

-		...
+Besides passing the exact text inside the controller, gflash also supports locales (both for messages and titles).
+When you start your server a new locale file will be added to /config/locales called 'gflash.en.yml'.
+Here you can set the locales for all your gflash messages and the titles.
+It works like this:

+	en:
+	  gflash:
+	    titles:
+	      notice: "Custom notice title"
+	      success: "Success"
+	      warning: "Warning"
+	      error: "Error"
+	      progress: "Progress"
+	    products: # => Controller name
+	      create: # => Action name
+	        notice: "Custom notice message"

+Now you can do the following inside your Controller:

+	def create
+		gflash :notice => true
 	end

+The locales for the :notice title and message will now be used.
+You can still pass a String to overwrite a locale.

+And that's how you add gflash to your Rails application.
-Just remember that you can only set the gflash message inside the controller.
+Just remember that you can only set which gflash message you want shown inside the controller.
-The gflash helper inside the views will show the notification and change the title.
+The gflash helper inside the views will show the notification and change the title when you pass extra arguments.
 It will not change the message.

 ## Special Thanks